 PubMed is a huge database that includes the entire Medline database.
 Medline is available through PubMed and through other companies.
-At MCPHS, we access Medline through both PubMed and through Ovid.
-Although the content is the same, you will see some differences between the two versions.
+At MCPHS, we access Medline through PubMed and through Ovid.
+The content is the same, but you will notice some differences.

 The U.S. National Library of Medicine (NLM) creates both Medline and PubMed.
 PubMed is the NLM's own interface for Medline (and other content).